MahanVeisi8/MLPractices/1/README.md

 ### Section D: Gradient Boosting Implementation and Evaluation
 We implemented a Gradient Boosting classifier using scikit-learn's GradientBoostingClassifier.
 We tuned hyperparameters such as max_depth and learning_rate using GridSearchCV to find the best combination for our model.
 We evaluated the final model's performance on a test set and visualized the results using a confusion matrix.

+## Contribution Guidelines
+We welcome contributions from the community!
+If you encounter any bugs or have suggestions for improvements, please open an issue on GitHub.
+If you'd like to contribute code, feel free to fork the repository and submit a pull request with your changes.